hkt01/photo-browser/README.md

 The page will reload if you make edits.<br />
 You will also see any lint errors in the console.

+### `npm deploy`

+Builds the app for production and creates/updates branch 'gh-pages' with the build.
+Project is now published at the homepage URL defined in package.json.

 ### `npm test`